Interference of photons from independent hot atoms: Experimental demonstration

-A complementary perspective on the emergence of the modulation of photon bunching can be obtained from the measurement of a first-order correlation function.
-The corresponding beating can still be observed in the $|g^{(1)}(\tau)|$ evaluated from the measured visibilities of the field autocorrelation measurement.
-However, rather than emerging from a direct phase interference between the photons emitted from the two disparate atomic velocity classes, the oscillations in $|g^{(1)}(\tau)|$ result from a periodic rephasing of the self-interference of these two independent narrowband fields for different relative time delays in the interferometer.
-The $g^{(2)}(\tau)$ evaluated from the measured $|g^{(1)}(\tau)|$ using a Siegert relation~\cite{eloy2018diffusing,loudon2000quantum} shown as black triangle data points in Fig.~\ref{fig.results} is in agreement with the independently measured second-order correlations within statistically estimated measurement uncertainties.
 The fit of the data in Fig.~\ref{fig.results}-b) using the model based on Eq.~(\ref{eq.g2}) confirms, that the interference visibility of $32\pm 1$~\% is indeed determined by the relative difference in probabilities of detection of the forward to backward scattered photons.
 The corresponding photon rates were estimated from fit to $R_\mathrm{F}=(54\,\pm\,2)\times 10^4$~counts/s and $R_\mathrm{B}=(10 \pm 0.8)\times 10^4$~counts/s.
 When comparing to more than two orders of magnitude faster random phase changes in both modes $\sigma_\mathrm{ F}, \sigma_\mathrm{ B}$, this further validates the regime of interference between phase randomized photons.
 The large difference in the photon rates corresponds to the smaller intensity of the back-scattering laser beam, which experiences additional attenuation in the optically dense atomic sample before reaching the observed interaction volume in the cell.
 We note, that the feasibility of the modification of contributing photon rates by changing the polarization settings of the excitation beams and observation mode was tested, which allowed for observation of a high-visibility interference.
 We also tested the experimental geometry, where the transversal position shift of the excitation beam on the scale much beyond the beam diameter preserves the observability of the interference, which provides complementary proof of the independence of the two contributing atomic ensembles.